swerling/synfeld/README.txt

 == DESCRIPTION:

-Synfeld is a web application framework that does practically nothing, and it ain't all that classy.
+Synfeld is a web application framework that does practically nothing.

 Basically this is just a tiny wrapper for the Rack::Router (see http://github.com/carllerche/rack-router)